pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 An active output channel can be suppressed by supplying a transient true value on a specified key.
-Suppression is operates at the notification level and applies to just those notifications for which the output channel is configured and which are being notified at the moment of suppression.
+Suppression applies to just those notifications for which the output channel is configured and which are being notified at the moment of suppression.
 This means that if a new notification appears or an existing notification changes state then the alarm output channel will go active again.